-The impacts of the ACT Master Water Control Manual and its Appendices, including this water control manual have been fully evaluated in an Environmental Impact Statement (EIS) that was published in November 2014.
-A Record of Decision (ROD) for the action was signed in May 2015.
-During the preparation of the EIS, a review of all direct, secondary and cumulative impacts was made.
-As detailed in the EIS, the decision to prepare the Water Control Manual and the potential impacts was coordinated with Federal and State agencies, environmental organizations, Native American tribes, and other stakeholder groups and individuals having an interest in the basin.
-The ROD and EIS are public documents and references to their accessible locations are available upon request.
+The impacts of the ACT Master Water Control Manual and its Appendices, including this water control manual have been fully evaluated in a Feasibility Report and Integrated Supplemental Environmental Impact Statement (FR/SEIS) that was published in November 2020.
+A Record of Decision (ROD) for the action was signed in August 2021.
+During the preparation of the FR/SEIS, a review of all direct, secondary, and cumulative impacts was made.
+As detailed in the FR/SEIS, the decision to prepare the Water Control Manual and the potential impacts was coordinated with Federal and State agencies, environmental organizations, Native American tribes, and other stakeholder groups and individuals having an interest in the basin.
+The ROD and FR/SEIS are public documents and references to their accessible locations are available upon request.

 8-02.
 Flood Risk Management.
 H. Neely Henry Dam contains 4.5 percent of the conservation storage in the ACT Basin.
-The discharge percent chance exceedance curve at the dam site for the period 1967 - 2009 is shown on Plate 8-1.
+The discharge percent chance exceedance curve at the dam site for the period 1967-2009 is shown on Plate 8-1.
 The curve was developed from "midnight instantaneous" discharge data from the APC.
 The observed versus modeled routing for elevation and discharge for four floods of record, 1977, 1979, 1990, and 1995, were determined using the higher winter pool level and new flood risk management procedures shown in the Interim Flood Control Plan for H. Neely Henry Reservoir Report, dated May 1999.
 These curves are shown on Plates 8-2 through 8-5.
 In computing the effect of reservoir regulation on these four floods, it was assumed that the initial pool level was at the maximum wintertime power-pool elevation of 507.0 feet NGVD29.